-To forecast the changes of exchange rates, we consider models for $E(Y_t|I{t-1})$, where $I_t \equiv \{Y_t, Y{t-1}, ...\}$ is the information set available at time t.
-The evidence in Section II suggests that $E(Y_t|I{t-1})$ is time-varying but is of a complicated form.
-In particular, it cannot be modeled simply by autoregressive polynomials in lagged exchange rate changes for all the currencies except JY.
+To forecast the changes of exchange rates, we consider models for $E(Y_t|I{t-1})$, where $I_t \equiv \{Y_t, Y{t-1}, \ldots\}$ is the information set available at time t.
+The evidence in section II suggests that $E(Y_t|I{t-1})$ is time-varying but is of a complicated form.
+In particular, it cannot be modeled simply by autoregressive polynomials in lagged exchange rate changes for any of the currencies except JY.
 Various parametric and nonparametric models can be used.
 Examples of parametric models are autoregressive bilinear and threshold models.
-Examples of nonparametric models are artificial neural network, kernel and nearest neighbor regression models.
+Examples of nonparametric models are artificial neural network, kernel, and nearest neighbor regression models.
 As noted earlier, these models have been used in the literature, with apparently mixed results on the predictivity of exchange rate changes in mean.

 We consider the following models for $E(Y_t|I{t-1})$: linear autoregressive, AR(d); autoregressive polynomial, PN(d, m); artificial neural network, NN(d, q); functional coefficient, FC(d, L); and their combination.
-These models are described in Table 5.
-Among them, NN(d, q) is a popular nonlinear model (see, e.g., Campbell, Lo and MacKinlay 1997, Ch.12).
+These models are described in table 5.
+Among them, NN(d, q) is a popular nonlinear model (see, for example, Campbell, Lo, & Mac-Kinlay, 1997, chapter 12).
 FC(d, L) is a new nonlinear time series model introduced by CFY (2000), with time-varying and state-dependent coefficients.
-It can be viewed as a special case of Priestley's (1980) state-dependent model, but it includes the models of Tong (1990), Chen and Tsay (1993) and regime-switching models as special cases.
+It can be viewed as a special case of Priestley's (1980) state-dependent model, but it includes the models of Tong (1990) and Chen and Tsay (1993) and regime-switching models as special cases.
 In our application, the autoregressive coefficients depend on an MATTR.